WFP-Doobelepers/wangshengfp.org/content/guides/yae.md

 3. Unleashing Miko's nuclear-powered Elemental Burst, consuming the turrets, but resetting their cooldowns.
 4. Resetting Miko's turrets, and leaving the rest of your team (and her non-sentient fox turrets) to do her bidding.

 Miko is what happens when you upgrade Fischl's stats and trade her utility as a battery for raw burst damage rivaling Eula's, including constellation comparisons.
-One could just as easily suggest Miko is "Electro Eula," trading normal attacks for powerful turrets and frequent electro application.
+One could just as easily suggest Miko is "Electro Eula", trading normal attacks for powerful turrets and frequent electro application.
 The comparison to Fischl is based on skill function, while the comparison to Eula is based on raw Burst damage.

 At the end of the day, Miko exists to deal damage from the background, make an appearance to drop a few lightning strikes, and retreat back into the shadows.
 Her frail HP and DEF stats dictate she be played this way, unless you decide to bring a strong shield with you.